britram/taps-transports/draft-ietf-taps-transports.md

 set of objects sent within a session can be dynamic, with new objects being added and old ones removed, several instances of the FDT can be sent and a mechanism is provided to identify a new FDT Instance.

+Error detection and verification of the protocol control information relies on the on the underlying transport(e.g., UDP checksum).

 To provide robustness against packet loss and improve the efficiency of the on-demand mode, FLUTE/ALC relies on packet erasure